zhejilab/RNaseFootprinting/README.md

 ##### Step 10: Correct the location of reads based on their read length and the provided offset parameters

 The offset parameters will need to be manually curated beefore this step.
 This will assign the read mapping locations to ribosomal A-sites, correcting for the offset distance between the 5' end of reads and ribosomal A-sites.
 These correction parameters are inferred from the RibORF readDist plots.
+Here we only included fragment sizes showing >60% of reads assigned to the 1st nucleotides of codons, including 21 nt, 27 nt, 28 nt, and 29 nt.
 Details are described in a [previously published protocol](https://currentprotocols.onlinelibrary.wiley.com/doi/full/10.1002/cpmb.67).
 Users can load corrected reads (BigWig files) to IGV.
 The translated ORFs show 3-nt periodicity.
 And the non-ribosomal footprints show a localized distribution without periodicity.

 Correct for read-ribosomal offset distances: